zxcawd/fsocietyddosv2/README.md

-FSOCIETY DDOS - V2 is the new modern ddos
+fsociety ddos v2 is the new modern ddos